Manish9322/Monorepo/README.md

 ```

-**Monorepo Maestro** is a full-stack monorepo project designed to empower businesses and developers by providing a scalable, maintainable, and high-performance architecture.
+**Monorepo** is a full-stack monorepo project designed to empower businesses and developers by providing a scalable, maintainable, and high-performance architecture.
 It combines multiple applications into a single repository, making collaboration and management seamless.

 The project includes applications such as a **public-facing website**, **CRM portal**, and **admin dashboard**, along with shared packages for **UI components**, **state management**, and **utilities**.